dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

 to support these properties.

--  ``sheet-region`` The sheet region is used to define the area of the screen that “belongs to” a sheet.
+-  ``sheet-region`` The sheet region is used to define the area of the screen that "belongs to" a sheet.
 This is essential for deciding in which sheet a particular event occurs.
 For example, the ``sheet-region`` for a gadget defines the area of the screen in which its callbacks are invoked, should an event occur.